SprintHive/react-starter/README.md

 ## Progress so far

-The following commands are¡ to be run from the project root.
+The following commands are to be run from the project root.

 The basic dev workflow is to open 2 terminals and run the client in one and the server in the other.